thomasvance/Credit_Card_Fraud_Detection/README.md

 # Features for Future Updates.

 - Better model for fraud detection.
 - Model with higher accuracy and recall scores.
+- Transaction ID generation in our dataset.